 Sr. No. Points of Consideration Yes/No Details 1.
 Have all the Cities prepared SLIP as per the suggested approach?
 Yes First priority has been given to increase universal coverage through house connections of water supply and sewerage.
 Development of green spaces and parks with special provision for child friendly components are also included.
 Keeping in view the mission statement and guidelines total expenditure on green spaces/parks has been kept less than 2.5% of the State Annual Action Plan.
 Every City has identified one park for the current SAAP.
 2. Has the SAAP prioritized proposed investment across cities?
 Yes The SAAP has prioritized the ULBs wise allocation based on service level gap analysis for universal coverage of water supply & sewerage system.
 3. Is the indicator wise summary of improvements proposed (both investments and management improvements) by State in place?
-Yes Indicator wise improvement in has been considered as per the requirement.
-4. Have all the cities under Mission identified/done baseline assessments of Yes All AMRUT cities have done the baseline assessments of service coverage indicators.
+Yes Indicator wise improvement has been considered as per the requirement.
+4. Have all the cities under Mission identified/done baseline assessments of service coverage indicators?
+Yes All AMRUT cities have done the baseline assessments of service coverage indicators.

-service coverage indicators?
 5. Are SAAPs addressing an SAAP has been prepared to meet approach towards meeting the service level benchmark.
 Service Level Benchmarks Yes agreed by Ministry for each Sector?
-6. Is the investment proposed The investment proposed is commensurate to the level Vaa commensurate to the level of of improvement envisaged Yes improvement envisaged in the in the indicator? indicator.
-7. Are State Share and ULB ULBs shall contribute 20% of the share in line with proposed Yes project cost and balance of the state Mission approach?
-163 finance shall be contributed by the state government.
-8. Is there a need for Efforts are being made to mobilize additional resources and resources through 14 th Finance have state considered Commission, State Finance raising additional Commission, HUDCO, JICA, PPP resources (State Yes model etc. programs, aided projects, 100 additional devolution to cities, 14 th Finance Commission, external sources)?
-9. Does State Annual Action SAAP has been prepared Plan verify that the cities considering O & M charges to be have undertaken financial Yes realised by collecting user charges, projections to identify 163 Cost of O & M to be borne by ULBs. revenue requirements for Additional fund requirement shall be O & M and repayments? worked out while preparing the DPR.
-10. Has the State Annual SAPP has been prepared Action Plan considered the Yes considering financial positions of resource mobilization ULBs and if required funds shall be capacity of each ULB to raised through financial institutions. ensure that ULB share can be mobilized?
-11. Has the process of LOI has been issued for appointment establishment of PDMC of PDMC.M/S Shah Technical been initiated?
-Yes Consultant Pvt.Lt.Mumbai, has been selected as PDMC for 16 towns of Punjab.
-12. Has a roadmap been The resource potential of each ULB prepared to realize the has been considered while preparing resource potential of the Yes the SAAP.
-14 th Finance Commission ULB? res Grants and other financial sources are being explored for economically weaker ULBs.
-13. Is the implementation plan The implementation plan is in place for projects and reforms in Yes for projects and reforms by all place (Timelines and 163 concerned agencies involved within yearly milestones) the timeline proposed.
-14. Has the prioritization of Prioritization of projects have been projects in ULBs been done in accordance with para 7.2 of done in accordance with Yes guidelines.
-Priority has been given to para 7.2 of the guidelines? water supply & sewerage sector to achieve universal coverage.
+6. Is the investment proposed The investment proposed is commensurate to the level Vac commensurate to the level of of improvement envisaged Yes improvement envisaged in the in the indicator? indicator.
+7. Are State Share and ULB ULBs shall contribute 20% of the share in line with proposed Voc project cost and balance of the state Mission approach?
+Yes finance shall be contributed by the state government.
+8. Is there a need for Efforts are being made to mobilize additional resources and resources through 14 th Finance have state considered Commission, State Finance raising additional resources Commission, HUDCO, JICA, PPP (State programs, aided Yes model etc. projects, additional devolution to cities, 14 th Finance Commission, external sources)?
+9. Does State Annual Action SAAP has been prepared Plan verify that the cities considering O & M charges to be have undertaken financial Yes realised by collecting user charges, projections to identify 165 Cost of O & M to be borne by ULBs. revenue requirements for O & M and repayments?
+10. Has the State Annual SAPP has been prepared Action Plan considered the considering financial positions of resource mobilization Yes ULBs and if required funds shall be capacity of each ULB to 165 raised through financial institutions. ensure that ULB share can be mobilized?

+11. Has the process of establishment of PDMC been initiated?
+Yes M/S Shah Technical Consultant Pvt.Ltd.
+Mumbai.
+12. Has a roadmap been prepared to realize the resource potential of the ULB?
+Yes The resource potential of each ULB has been considered while preparing the SAAP.
+14 th Finance Commission Grants and other financial sources are being explored for economically weaker ULBs.
+13. Is the implementation plan for projects and reforms in place (Timelines and yearly milestones) Yes The implementation plan is in place for projects and reforms by all concerned agencies involved within the timeline proposed.
+14. Has the prioritization of projects in ULBs been done in accordance with Para 7.2 of the guidelines?
+Yes Prioritization of projects have been done in accordance with Para 7.2 of guidelines.
+Priority has been given to water supply & sewerage sector to achieve universal coverage.